rackspace/runway/docs/source/cfngin/lookups/file.rst

 file
 ####

-:Query Syntax: ``<supported-codec>:<path>``
+:Query Syntax: ``<supported-codec>:<data>``

-The file_ lookup type allows the loading of arbitrary data from files on disk.
+The file_ lookup type allows the loading of arbitrary data from files.
-The lookup additionally supports using a ``codec`` to manipulate or wrap the file contents prior to injecting it.
+The lookup additionally supports using a **codec** to parse and/or manipulate the file contents prior to returning it.
-The parameterized-b64 ``codec`` is particularly useful to allow the interpolation of CloudFormation parameters in a UserData attribute of an instance or launch configuration.
+The ``parameterized-b64`` codec is particularly useful to allow the interpolation of CloudFormation parameters in a UserData attribute of an instance or launch configuration.

+If the file can be read locally, the ``<data>`` portion of the query should look something like ``file://./path/to/file``.
+The ``file://`` prefix tells CFNgin that it needs to open the file located at the provide path and read it's contents before continuing.
+For a relative path, it will be relative to the current working directory (usually the root of the CFNgin module being processed).

+If ``<data>`` is not prefixed with ``file://``, it will be treated as the contents of the file.
+This enables lookups to be chained together to retrieve data and still take advantage of a codec to further parse and/or manipulate it as needed.
+For example, the value of an SSM Parameter can be parsed as ``json-parameterized`` before it is returned by the lookup with the following ``${file json-parameterized:${ssm /parameter/name}}``.